 - Close working relationship with all hospital/medical services

-Elizabeth S. Gosnell, D.M.D., M.S. - Assistant Professor, Dental-Craniofacial Team Director*F
+Elizabeth S. Gosnell, D.M.D., M.S. - Associate Professor, Dental-Craniofacial Team Director *F

 Richard Campbell, D.D.S., M.S., Orthodontic Director/Assistant Professor *F

 Jennifer Cully, D.M.D., Assistant Professor *F

 Bradley Skelton, D.M.D., Staff Dentist +P

 Devon Cooper, D.M.D.
 Staff Dentist +P

 Gordon P. Huntress, D.D.S., Maxillofacial Prosthodontics